moutella/joycon2mouse/README.md

 # joycon2py

-A lightweight Python script that turns the Joy-Con 2's (and the Pro Controller 2) into working PC controllers.
+A lightweight Python script that turns the Joy-Con 2's and the Pro Controller 2 into working PC Controllers.

-Joy-Con 2's (Switch 2) currently do not work natively on PC.
-This project aims to fix that.

 ---

-## DISCLAIMERS
+## DISCLAIMER
-Hey!
-Noticing some people are actually checking out the repo.
-Please bear with me while I work on ironing out bugs!!

 This project is **Windows-only**, primarily because `vgamepad` (used for virtual controller output) is exclusive to Windows.
 You're free to make your own macOS/Linux fork if you want.

-JoyCon 2/Pro Controller 2 is supported
+If the program crashes, it means it couldn't connect to your joycon.
+Often caused by constantly disconnecting and connecting them, so let them cool down for a bit.

+(just rewrote the whole repo, give me a sec while i do everything)
 ---

 ## DEPENDENCIES